Titan Workspace Upcoming Webinar to Simplify External User Management for Office365 and Azure Active Directory

 “Enabling external users in Office365 and extending a guest user portal to external stakeholders makes a huge positive impact on business.
 Our objective is to make these functions available to Office365 subscribers.
 Our customers can extend collaboration seamlessly to external users and are experiencing a significant jump in their productivity.” said Scott Pearson, Chief Revenue Officer of Titan Workspace.

-* Eliminating dependency on the M365 tenant administrator for adding or managing external users.
+* Eliminating dependency on your M365 tenant administrator for adding or managing external users.

 * Assigning permissions to someone for managed external users in AAD without giving him M365 tenant administrator rights.